-Joaquin Torres-Garcia
+Joaquin Torres-Garcia (1874-1949)

 painting highlights

-excerpts from critical essays
+selections from critical essays

 “Torres-García created a quotidian classicism.
 His search for an exactly shaped naïveté paralleled the work of Gertrude Stein, Satie, and Miró.
 The use of previously non-art craft techniques for high-art ends--collage, welded metal, or, in Torres-García’s case, carpentry--puts us on notice that art is literally beginning again.
 The drama is in the exquisiteness of the sensibility that attends to this rough-hewn stuff--as fine, if not finer, than that of a master jeweler concocting Fabergé eggs.
-What keeps Torres-García’s work from preciosity , from a facile charm, is the pressure that he imposes on blunt fact.”
+What keeps Torres-García’s work from preciosity, from a facile charm, is the pressure that he imposes on blunt fact.”

 Jed Perl